 - DON’T forget the new mom.
 The easiest way to never see your Grandchild is to offend, hurt or ignore their mother.

 - DO let her know about the shower.
 Maybe you don’t even call it a shower.
 Call it a Grandma celebration.
 Give her a call, explain what you’re wanting to do, and ask for her blessing.

 - DO play a few shower games, pass on your grandparenting wisdom, and celebrate with the new Grandma.

 The Grandma Shower Trend Controversy

 The controversy is real.
 Take time to consider the feelings of others, the unique situation of the Grandmother, and how you will approach the event.
-If you decide to host your own Grandmother Shower, you’ll find this guide super helpful.
+If you decide to be the one who throws a baby shower for a new Grandma, you’ll find this guide super helpful.

 The arrival of a Grandchild is time to contemplate this new phase of life, the new role as a grandma, and an opportunity to celebrate and share your joy.